New York Association for New Americans

 The NYANA English School taught incoming refugees as much English as possible in intensive classes.
 Initially the NYANA Method was aural/oral, based on the ulpan method used to teach Hebrew to new immigrants in Israel and using a short in-house textbook.
 Teachers were recruited from the performing arts community and included Todd Solondz.
 However, in 1995 the school converted to a more conventional four-skills curriculum.
 In the late 1990s as numbers of refugees declined, increasing numbers of clients were assigned to ESL classes in neighborhood centers under short-term government grants and the school greatly reduced.

 At its peak, NYANA served 50,000 refugees per year, but shifting policies and needs caused this to decline to between 300 and 400 in 2007.
 Its peak budget was $90 million, which by 2008 had shrunk to $7.5 million.
 Joseph Lazar, a management consultant who was himself born in a displaced persons camp in the late 1940s, was hired as director and a fund-raising dinner was held, but it raised only about $50,000 and the decision was made to close the agency in summer 2008.
-Legal assistance cases were transferred to New York Legal Assistance Group, and the Business Center for New Americans, a department of NYANA providing financial and business services, became an independent economic development organization in 2009.
+Legal assistance cases were transferred to New York Legal Assistance Group, and the Business Center for New Americans, a department of NYANA providing financial and business services, became an independent economic development organization in 2009, changing its name in 2020 to Accompany Capital.